Mustard (condiment): American yellow mustard

+The most common mustard in the United States was introduced in 1904 by George J. French as "cream salad mustard".
+In the US it is usually called "yellow mustard", or sometimes "hot dog" or "ballpark" mustard because of its traditional popularity on hot dogs at baseball games.
+This variety has become popular in other countries, where it is sometimes referred to as "American mustard".

-The most common mustard in the United States is known simply as "yellow mustard".
-Made entirely with the less-piquant yellow mustard seeds and a high proportion of vinegar, it is a very mild prepared mustard colored bright yellow from the inclusion of turmeric powder.
-It was introduced in 1904 by George J. French as "cream salad mustard".
+American yellow mustard is made from the less-piquant yellow mustard seeds, with a high proportion of vinegar.
+It is a very mild prepared mustard and has a bright yellow colour due to the inclusion of turmeric powder.
 Yellow mustard is regularly used to top hot dogs, sandwiches, pretzels, and hamburgers.
-It is also an ingredient of many potato salads, barbecue sauces, and salad dressings.
-It is commonly referred to as "hot dog" or "ballpark" mustard because of its traditional popularity on hot dogs at baseball games.
+It is also an ingredient in many potato salads, barbecue sauces, and salad dressings.

-"Deli-style" spicy brown mustard
+Spicy brown mustard

-Spicy brown mustard is also common in the United States.
-It includes some coarsely ground brown mustard seeds, giving it a speckled appearance and a spicier flavor than American yellow mustard.
+Spicy brown mustard, also known as deli-style mustard, is common in the United States.
+It includes some coarsely ground brown mustard seeds, giving it a speckled appearance and a spicier flavour than American yellow mustard.
 Some deli-style mustards also incorporate horseradish for additional heat.
 A variety popular in Louisiana is called Creole mustard, which is much coarser than most spicy brown types.

 Dijon mustard

 Dijon mustard originated in 1856, when Jean Naigeon of Dijon replaced the usual ingredient of vinegar with verjuice, the acidic "green" juice of unripe grapes.
 Most Dijon mustards today contain white wine rather than verjuice.

 "Dijon mustard" is not a protected food name.
-While mustard factories still operate in Dijon and adjoining towns, most Dijon mustard is manufactured elsewhere.
+While mustard factories still operate in Dijon and adjoining towns, most Dijon mustard is now manufactured elsewhere.

 English mustard

 Prepared English mustard is bright yellow with a relatively thick consistency.
 It is made with a combination of yellow and brown seeds and is stronger than many other mustards as it has a low acid content.
-It is particularly suited to flavoring as a cooking ingredient but is also used as a table condiment for cold and hot meats.
+It is particularly suited to flavouring as a cooking ingredient but is also used as a table condiment for cold and hot meats.
 A woman based in Durham by the name of Mrs Clements was the first person to sell English mustard in a prepared format in 1720.
-The most famous brand of English mustard is Colman's of Norwich.
+The best-selling brand of English mustard is Colman's of Norwich.
 Colman's began by selling mustard powder in the company's trademark yellow tin, which it introduced in 1814.

-"French" mustard
+French mustard

-"French" mustard is a dark brown, mild, tangy and sweet mustard, that, despite its name, is not actually French in origin.
+French mustard is a dark brown, mild, tangy, and sweet mustard that, despite its name, is not French in origin.
 French mustard is particular to the UK and was invented by Colman's in 1936.
 It became a popular accompaniment to steak in particular.
-Colman's ceased production of French mustard in 2001 after Unilever, which now owns Colman's, were ordered to stop selling it by the EU, following its takeover of rival mustard-maker Amora–Maille in 2000.
+Colman's ceased retail production of French mustard in 2001 after Unilever, which now owns Colman's, was ordered to stop selling it by the European Union following its takeover of the rival mustard-maker Amora–Maille in 2000.
 Many British supermarkets still offer their own version of French mustard.